pirsquareff/dksweeper/README.md

 # Docker Registry Sweeper

-A CLI which helps you remove a reference between obsolete Docker images and their blobs for later removing by Docker built-in garbage collector
+A CLI which helps you remove a reference between obsolete Docker images and their blobs for later removing by Docker built-in garbage collection

 ## How to use this CLI
 ### Run from Docker Image